 - You must also submit actual receipts/invoices detailing expenditure and the actual food items purchased for one sample month during the school year.

 - You must ensure that a record is kept on a daily basis of all students receiving food under this programme.
 This record must include the name of the student and details of meals supplied to him/her under this programme.
 If your school/organisation operates a cash till, please ensure that the till is correctly programmed to provide a record of all meals consumed on a daily basis.

-- Applications for funding for in respect of future school years will be dependent on your meeting this requirement to our satisfaction
+- Applications for funding in respect of future school years will be dependent on your meeting this requirement to the Department’s satisfaction

 - You must submit a completed application form for the next school year, plus the accounting records detailed above, at the end of the current school year or before the 3rd week of September in the next school year at the latest.